Wine Blogger Julien Miquel Interview | Meet The Man Behind Social Vignerons

 I’ve shared a combination of thorough yet approachable and useful knowledge, with a fun and entertaining approach to wine.
 It was very natural to me from my experience and personality, but I seemed to be one of the first to do it this way in the social media space that wasn’t overcrowded yet.
 So, many people engaged with my content very quickly.

-Having a blog as a platform to bring actual value to the community, and demonstrating a certain credibility as a wine professional helped a lot.
+Having a blog as a platform to bring actual value to the community, and demonstrating certain credibility as a wine professional helped a lot.
+People these days are able to get followers on instagram by using a social media app that can get if for them for free, media has changed a lot over the years and our consumption of it.

 Q: Do you have a favorite social media platform?